This article is intended to explain how to set up a Point program for merchants that are considered new in building the Loyalty and Reward program.

 Well, lucky you, yes we do have it indeed.
 You can reward your customers for past actions in your admin panel.
-The 'Reward For Past Action' works with these actions - Create account, Place order, Leave a review, and Subscribe to newsletter
+The 'Reward For Past Action' works with these actions - Create account, Post a product review, Place order and Subscribe to a newsletter.

 Earning points are the ways customers can earn points and spending points are the ways a customer can spend their points.
 In other words, redeem those points for coupons.

 As a newbie to the loyalty and reward program, you have to know your goal, e.g.:

 #1 Increase sales